-- direct provision of merit and public goods – since there is little incentive for the price mechanism to supply these goods, government usually provide them.
+- Direct provision of merit and public goods – since there is little incentive for the price mechanism to supply these goods, governments usually provide them.
 For example, free education, free healthcare, public parks.
 One way the govt. can do this is by nationalising certain products it considers essential to be provided by a governing authority, rather than the market.
-For example, in India, the government the government operates the only railway network because only it can provide cheap services to its millions of poor, daily passengers.
+For example, in India, the government operates the only railway network because only it can provide cheap services to its millions of poor, daily passengers.

-- tradeable permits – firms will have to buy permits from the government to do something, for example, pollute at a certain level, and these can be traded among firms.
-Since permits require money, firms will be encouraged to polluting less
+- Tradable permits – firms will have to buy permits from the government to do something, for example, pollute at a certain level, and these can be traded among firms.
+Since permits require money, firms will be encouraged to pollute less.

-- extension of property rights – one of the main reasons for pollution in public spaces is that it is public – it does not harm a private individual – the resource is the government who cannot charge compensations easily.
-So the government can extend property right (right to own property) of public places to private individuals.
+- Extension of property rights – one of the main reasons for pollution in public spaces is that it is public – it does not harm a specific private individual – the resource is the government’s who cannot charge compensations easily.
+So the government can extend property rights (right to own property) of public places to private individuals.
 This will effectively privatise resources, create a market for these spaces and then individuals can be fined for polluting